ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/urls.md

 ```

 **Returned values**
 - Domain name.
-If ByteHouse can parse the input string as a URL.
+If ByConity can parse the input string as a URL.
 - Empty string.
-If ByteHouse cannot parse the input string as a URL.
+If ByConity cannot parse the input string as a URL.
 Type: `String` .

 **Example**